Dougal Robertson: Voyage

 On 27 January 1971, Robertson departed from Falmouth, Cornwall, on board the Lucette, a 43 ft wooden schooner built in 1922 which the family had purchased in Malta with their life's savings.
 He was accompanied by his wife Lyn, daughter Anne, son Douglas, and twin sons Neil and Sandy.
 Over the next year and a half, they sailed across the Atlantic, stopping at various ports of call in the Caribbean.
 Anne retired from the voyage in the Bahamas.

 During their transit of the Panama Canal, the family members took aboard an inexperienced crew member named Robin Williams, who accompanied them on the next stage of their voyage to the Galápagos Islands and beyond to the islands of the South Pacific.

 On 15 June 1972, Lucette was holed by a pod of orcas and sank approximately 200 miles west of the Galapagos Islands.
 The group of six people on board escaped to an inflatable life raft and a solid-hull dinghy with little in the way of tools or provisions.

-Using the dinghy as a towboat powered by a jury-rigged sail, the group made its way towards the doldrums, hoping to find rain there so they could collect drinking water.
+Using the dinghy as a towboat powered by a jury-rigged sail, the group made their way towards the doldrums.
+They got water from their boat before heading away from their old boat.
+But running out of water, hoping to find rain there so they could collect drinking water, they sailed their way on.
+When they ran out of water they started drinking turtle blood.
 They did so successfully, while catching turtles, dorado, and flying fish to eat.
+They also ate fruit, bread, and biscuits that they grabbed from the boat.
 The inflatable raft became unusable after 16 days, so the six people crowded into the three-metre (10') long dinghy with their supplies.
 They then continued to use the wind and current to their advantage, moving to the northeast towards Central America.

 By their 38th day as castaways, they had stored dried meat and fresh water in such quantities that they intended to begin rowing that night to speed their progress.
 However, they were sighted and picked up that day by the Japanese fishing trawler Tokamaru II on her way to the Panama Canal.
 Robertson, who had been keeping a journal in case they were rescued, recounted the ordeal in the 1973 book Survive the Savage Sea, on which the 1991 film of the same name was based.

 The story was revisited in his son Douglas' book The Last Voyage of the Lucette.